zsfelfoldi/ethereum-docs/les/filter_observer.md

 #### CHT and BloomBits trie validation

-Chain filters can be used for on-chain validation too: https://github.com/zsfelfoldi/ethereum-docs/blob/master/les/filter_observer.md#on-chain-validation
+Chain filters can be used for on-chain validation too:

+https://github.com/zsfelfoldi/ethereum-docs/blob/master/les/filter_observer.md#on-chain-validation

-Having an on-chain source for these trie root hashes is required for trustless checkpoint syncing: https://github.com/zsfelfoldi/ethereum-docs/blob/master/les/tasks/syncing.md
+Having an on-chain source for these trie root hashes is required for trustless checkpoint syncing:

+https://github.com/zsfelfoldi/ethereum-docs/blob/master/les/tasks/syncing.md

 #### Delegated processing and filtering

-Some future applications may require evaluating complex functions that access a huge amount of state data that would be too expensive to locally process for a light client.
+Some future applications may require evaluating complex functions that access huge amounts of state data that would be too expensive to locally process for a light client.
 In a many-blockchain scenario (like the planned "sharding" of the Ethereum chain) it might also be too expensive to just follow every relevant chain and filter for the interesting events.
 A massively scalable world computer ecosystem is going to require delegated processing services too, in addition to the consensus mechanism.
-An observer network built from OCs and CFs can process the state of many chains block by block and collect all interesting results for the client.
-The client can build its observer network with the desired amount of redundancy in order to detect and punish potential incorrect executions.
+An observer network built from OCs and CFs can process the states and events of many chains block by block and collect all interesting results for the client.
+The client can build its observer network with the desired amount of redundancy in order to detect and punish potential incorrect results.

 ### Observer chains